*We’ve taken the time to update our PSA vs BGS vs SGC comparison, with prices and stats that are correct as of October 2023.

 - Final sales price winner: PSA – PSA versions tend to sell for higher prices, and they are preferred by many collectors.

 - Timescale winner: SGC: Expect to be waiting a while no matter who you go to, but SGC for now.
-You can’t really argue with a $30/per card fee with a wait time of 20-25 days.
+You can’t really argue with a $15/per card fee with a wait time of 5-10 days.

-- Overall winner: PSA: If you’re aiming to make the most money from your collection, it’s probably best to wait for PSA to open up their cheaper tiers.
+- Overall winner: PSA: If you’re aiming to make the most money from your collection, it’s probably best to wait for PSA’s cheaper tiers.
 PSA vs BGS vs SGC is a closer competition than it used to be.